Skip to Content

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates

 Courses to the value of 180 credits selected from a single subject area following either a course work or research pathway.
-Please refer to the specific MA endorsement pages for further details..
+Please refer to the ‘regulations’ button for full details on all courses available within this programme.

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.